Rezink1n/monopoly_python_edition/README.md

 # monopoly_python_edition
+Not work yet
+I use i for my learning.
- Monopoly written in Python 3.10+
+Written in Python 3.10+